TabularEditor/TabularEditorDocs/te3/other/roadmap.md

 &#9744; Import Table Wizard support for Databricks (pending availability of REST endpoint for fetching metadata/schema)

 &#9744; TMDL Support as standard Save to Folder file format.
-(Depending on release of TMDL)
+(Depending on release of TMDL by Microsoft)

 ## Shipped in 2023
 ❎  Perspective Editor (view that can be opened when selecting one or more perspectives, allowing you to check/uncheck objects visible in those perspectives)